November 7, 2020 - For the Love of Composing, a Virtual Conference

 7:00 - Concert

-Finally, there was a two hour concert which we had to time for the people in the middle of the country and younger ones.
+Finally, there was a two hour concert which we had to time for the people in the middle of the country and younger students.
 It was very cool to hear everyone's compositions to date.
 Not quite live yet, but good enough with us all trapped without a vaccine.

 That's a Wrap